fullviewdev/flutter-fullview/README.md

 ## Configuration

 ### iOS Requirements
+- Minimum `platform :ios, '15.0'` in your **Podfile**.
 - Add the following permissions in your *app's xcodeproject Info.plist*, if you don't already have them:
 	- **NSMicrophoneUsageDescription**
 	- **NSCameraUsageDescription**
 	- **UIBackgroundModes** **voip**

+### Android Requirements

+- Gradle plugin to be at least version 8.5
+- Set minSDKVersion of the Android build to be 27 (or higher)
+- Enable jetifier in `gradle.properties`
+- Change `MainActivity` to inherit from `FlutterFragmentActivity` instead of `FlutterActivity`

 ## Usage